zhengbi-yong/THUDA2024GP/readme.md

 #### Support:
 - Please contact me at kshaw2@andrew.cmu.edu for any issues.
+- This code is made available using an MIT License.
-- By using this code you agree to our CC BY-NC-SA Attribution-NonCommercial-ShareAlike license which allows you to use and build upon our work non-commercially.
+- The CAD files are provided with a CC BY-NC-SA Attribution-NonCommercial-ShareAlike license which allows you to use and build upon our work non-commercially.
 - LEAP Hand is provided as-is and without warranty.
 - If you use LEAP Hand in an academic setting, please cite our paper:
 ```